hynek/structlog/docs/getting-started.rst

 --------------------

 A lot of effort went into making ``structlog`` accessible without reading pages of documentation.
-And indeed, the simplest possible usage looks like this (if you're reading this on a small screen, you):
+And indeed, the simplest possible usage looks like this (if you're reading this on a small screen, you may have to scroll the example horizontally to see the full output):

 .. doctest::